erik-adelbert/aoc/2022/README.md

 PS.
 It's funny to see `part2` computed faster than `part1` because it has fewer remaining moves.

 ## Day 18
 Today's solution is pretty naive, `part1` scans every cube side `x` in the input: if any of the other sides is missing from input, then `x` is added to the area. `part2` is a classical [flood fill](https://en.wikipedia.org/wiki/Flood_fill#Stack-based_recursive_implementation_(four-way)) algorithm: It starts outside of all cubes and eventually moves toward an external side.
-From there, it surfs the surface and keeps track of the outside area.
+From there, it surfs the surface while keeping track of the outside area.

 ## Day 19
-Just like Day 16: stars but no joy for now (TPSORT+).
+~~Just like Day 16: stars but no joy for now (TPSORT+).~~ Finally!
+I've managed to rework this challenge and the solution is surprisingly simple but hard to get right.
+The program runs a `DFS` search on possible moves with a cost heuristic to `cut` non-promising world states.
+Building a robot skips time forward sparing a lot of non interesting states in the process.

+    Benchmark 1: cat input.txt
+    Time (mean ± σ):       0.5 ms ±   0.2 ms    [User: 0.2 ms, System: 0.2 ms]
+    Range (min … max):     0.2 ms …   2.0 ms    1160 runs

+    Benchmark 2: cat input.txt | ./aoc19
+    Time (mean ± σ):       6.1 ms ±   0.3 ms    [User: 4.8 ms, System: 1.9 ms]
+    Range (min … max):     5.6 ms …   7.5 ms    1000 runs

 ## Day 20
 Today's about [cryptography](https://en.wikipedia.org/wiki/Key_(cryptography)) in a box!